agongi/study/java/varargs/README.md

 # Varargs
-Varargs is equal to Array internally based on JDK.
-Varargs causes create array instance in each invocation.

 ```
 https://en.wikipedia.org/wiki/Hash_table
 ```

+Varargs is equal to Array internally based on JDK. `Varargs causes create array instance in each invocation`.

 ## When to use Varargs
  - You don't know how many arguments you need to pass to a method?